piured/courel/README.md

 BPM (or Beats Per Minute) is a measure of the tempo of any song.
 In short, is the amount of beats that occur in a minute.
 This value is key to keep your notes in sync with the music!
 A badly set BPM value is going to ruin the whole playing experience in any rhythm game.
 In Courel, the definition of the BPM is a gimmick itself because it is allowed to set multiple BPMs for a song (so-called BPM changes).
 This is useful for songs with multiple sections with different tempos, or to create some visual effects.

 Note that the BPMs gimmick is a greedy gimmick.
 If your song does not contain BPM changes, you need to specify anyways one "global" BPM value.
-This is done by returning a list with one `GimmickPair` item in the `GetBPMs` method of the `ILoader` interface.
+This is done by returning a list with one `GimmickPair` item in the `GetBPMs` method of the `IChart` interface.
 The value of the `GimmickPair` returned is the BPM value, and the beat is traditionally set to 0, although any other value will work just fine.
 You can define as many BPM changes as wished by adding `GimmickPairs` at the beats where the BPM change occurs, and setting the value to the new BPM value.

 In the example below, we just modified the BPMs gimmick definition by adding a BPMs change at beat 4 with value 120: